karstenw/Library/README.md

 The module ```noise``` has been adapted and the _noise.so file has been compiled for x86\_64

-The module ```perception``` has been removed but may come back.
-The associated web application at "http://www.nodebox.net/perception/" for entering new rules has shut down.
+The module ```perception``` ~~has been removed but may come~~ is back.
+The associated web application at "http://www.nodebox.net/perception/" for entering new rules has shut down but perception now uses the conceptnet database.

 The module ```photobot``` has been adapted to use [Pillow](https://github.com/python-pillow/Pillow), the PIL successor.
 You'll need at least Nodebox version 1.9.12.